ArchLeaders/BotwMods/Collision Actors/README.md

 E.g. `TwnObj_TempleOfTime_A_01` is `TwnObj_TempleOfTime_A_01C`

+_If you are creating mods with Collision Actors use [Actor Loader](https://gamebanana.com/tools/7904)_

 ---

 WIP - If any actor is missing a new one can be created with **Vanilla Collision Creator**.